guertinlab/meds5420/README.md

 Course material for UCHC MEDS5420

 # Accessing the HTML lecture vignettes, PDF slides, and recordings:
-All 2024 documents are posted here and 2025 may be added as the semester proceeds: https://guertinlab.github.io/meds5420/Landing_page/MEDS5420_2024_landing.html
+All 2024 and 2025 documents are found here: https://guertinlab.github.io/meds5420/Landing_page/MEDS5420_2024_landing.html
 <!-- All 2023 documents are posted here: \
 http://guertinlab.cam.uchc.edu/meds5420_2023/MEDS5420_2023_landing.html -->

-In 2025 all files will be hosted from GitHub with automatic updates: \
+In 2026 all files will be hosted from GitHub with automatic updates: \
 Lecture 1: \
 https://guertinlab.github.io/meds5420/Lecture_1/Lecture_1.pdf  \
 Lecture 1 Recording: \